datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 xp: 100
 ```

-Apart from simple data types, Python also has some complex data types which serve as "containers" for simple data types.
+Apart from simple data types, Python also has some complex types of data which serve as "containers" for simple data types.
 For example, lists.

-Lists are like vectors in R, or arrays in other languages.
-A list is a collection which is **changeable**.
+Lists are like vectors, or arrays in other languages.
+A list is a collection of items (elements) which is **changeable**.
 In Python lists are written with squared brackets.`[]`.
 They can contain elements of different types.
 ```
 a = [1, 2.0, "Python", True]
 ```